Manage requirements

 Group and organize requirements

-The product backlog starts out as a flat list.
-However, often you want to group requirements that support specific features or business objectives.
-Azure Boards supports this by providing portfolio work item types, portfolio backlogs and boards, and a Mapping tool to quickly link requirements to a portfolio work item.
+Group your requirements by features or business objectives using Azure Boards.
+You can use portfolio work item types, portfolio backlogs and boards, and a Mapping tool to link your requirements to a higher-level work item.

 Epics, features, and portfolio backlogs

-By grouping work within a hierarchy, you can manage a portfolio of features that are supported by different development and management teams.
-Also, you can view a rollup of estimates, progress bars, and more on product backlogs.
+With a hierarchy, you can manage a set of features that different teams work on.
+You can also see the summary of estimates, progress, and more on the product backlogs.

 Use tags to group work items